 - Strawberry Napoleons from Kleinworth & Co.

 - No Bake Strawberry Summer Cake from Home.Made.Interest

 - Strawberry-Raspberry Lime Chia Jam from Frugal Foodie Mama

 - Strawberry Cheesecake Icebox Cake from Julie’s Eats & Treats

 - Strawberry Lemonade Poke Cake from Liz on Call

 - Strawberry Fluff from Around My Family Table

 - Strawberry Mango Salsa from A Simple Pantry

 - 1 pint fresh strawberries rinsed

-- 8 to 12 ounces fresh mozzarella cheese
+- 12 ounces fresh mozzarella cheese

 - 2 tablespoons chopped fresh basil